openroot/_parameterMetric/README.md

-# parametermetric
+# _parameterMetric
- Web program pronounce as 'ParameterMetric' try to provide a play-mate eco syetem.
+ Web program pronounce as 'Parameter Metric' try to provide a play-mate eco syetem.

 ### Information and best design practices
 1. The basic version of codes are arranged inside directory '<webroot or htdocs or www>/lid/home/well'.